bonzoq/RealmMantleTutorial/README.md

 # Realm and Mantle tutorial
-Final project from "Simplifying REST API Use and Local Data Persistence with Mantle and Realm"
+Final project from [Simplifying RESTful API Use and Data Persistence on iOS with Mantle and Realm] (http://www.toptal.com/ios/simplifying-restful-api-use-and-data-persistence-on-ios-with-mantle-and-realm)

 ##Installation